MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ServerMessageSignal.md

 unsubscribe(callback: (arg: MessageReceiveEvent) => void): void
 `

+Removes a callback from being called when an internal message is passed.

 #### **Parameters**
 - **callback**: (arg: [*MessageReceiveEvent*](MessageReceiveEvent.md)) => *void*

 > [!WARNING]
 > This function can throw errors.